direktiv/direktiv.github.io/docs/getting_started/persistent-data.md

 Accessing persistent data from within a function is a fairly straightforward process.
 The request that the custom function receives from Direktiv contains a header 'Direktiv-TempDir', which contains all of the variables specified in the function definition.
 The `as`, `key`, `scope`, and `type` fields can all play a role in the placement and naming of files within this directory:

 - `key`
-  - The key used to select a variable from within the workflow definition.
+  - The key used to select a variable from within the flow definition.
 If no `as` field is provided, the file on a custom function will correspond to the value of `key`.
 - `scope`
   - Which scope to get the variable from: `instance`, `workflow`, or `namespace`.
 Defaults to `instance` if omitted.
 - `as`